 I keep saying it: Trump is not at aberration: his is simply blatant about what the Republicans have believed for decades.

 Let’s move to something that is probably just an amusing footnote to the looming presidential election: Gravel and his campaign teens end presidential run.
 Mike Gravel retired from representing Alaska in the U.S. Senate back in 1981.
 In 2008 he made a run for the Democratic nomination for President and didn’t make much of a splash.
 He tried to nab the Libertarian Party nomination the same year and also failed there.
-And he’s been an executive for a marijuana products company.
+And he’s since been an executive for a marijuana products company.

-So no one was sure how seriously to take it when, with the help of a couple of teen-agers on twitter, he launched his bid fo the Democratic nomination earlier this year.
+So no one was sure how seriously to take it when, with the help of a couple of teen-agers on twitter, he launched his bid for the Democratic nomination earlier this year.
 Mike Gravel Ends His Unorthodox Twitter Campaign for the Presidency – The 89-year-old former senator turned heads with his unique campaign strategy.

 The announcement that he’s winding down the campaign mentions that the aforementioned teens are moving onto jobs with a liberal political committee, so maybe that was the point all along?
 I’m not sure.
 I really don’t think anyone was expecting Americans to vote into the White House someone who would turn 91 just a couple months after being sworn in.